 A few examples of materials that are explicitly listed as not within the RCRA definition of solid waste are as follows:

-For a complete list of wastes that are excluded from the definition of solid waste, see: https://www.epa.gov/hw/criteria-definition-solid-waste-and-solid-and-hazardous-waste-exclusions
+For a complete list of wastes that are excluded from the definition of solid waste, visit the EPA website (https://www.epa.gov/hw/criteria-definition-solid-waste-and-solid-and-hazardous-waste-exclusions).

 If none of these exceptions apply and if the material involved may be said to be discarded or to have served its useful purpose, it is a solid waste.
 Solid waste may be recycled, reused, discarded, reclaimed, or stored, depending on its nature.
 Many solid wastes may also be hazardous wastes and subject to other, more restrictive regulations (see FE612, Hazardous Waste Management).